ayush-agarwal-0502/Placement-guidance-juniors/README.md

 What I recommend -

 1st 2nd yearite - entering data science - andrews ng for learning basics , kaggle mini learn courses for learning the coding part , for iit bhu people - udyam ka cassandra and mosaic will give you community in your own class , will give you a project and also a achievement to put in resume .
-Also need to know ML coding , need to build basic projects yourself on ipynb.
+Also need to know ML coding , need to build basic projects yourself on ipynb. start exploring Computer Vision cv , Natural Language Processing nlp , Reinforcement Learning rl, federated learning fl, generative ai genai etc maza aayega tumhe bahut

 3rd 4th - knows ml , needs to do for placements - statquest for intution of the algorithm , then go deep into maths using krish nair videos , then MAS ml quizzes if you are in MAS .
 Also do probablity, statistics (from RICE University courses) , linear algebra (god knows kaha se kare ye, maybe 3b1b youtube channel has good videos, or khan academy), sql (answered below) , excel (random youtube videos)